Heather Thatcher

-Dancer
+Career

+Dance

 By 1922, Thatcher was a dancer.
 She was especially noted for her interpretation of an Egyptian harem dance.
 Her exotic clothes were designed in Russia.
 They featured stencil slits in the waist, trouserettes and sleeves.
 Her attire was billed as the boldest costume ever shown in Britain.

-English theatre

-Thatcher played the feminine lead in London stage productions such as Oh Daddy and Warm Corner.
-At the London Winter Garden she sang and danced in a revue in 1923.
+Theatre

+Thatcher made her debut on the London stage in 1916 in The Girl from Cirro's at the Garrick Theatre, before going on to play the leading role in The Boy at the Adelphi Theatre.
+In 1923, she sang and danced in the musical revue The Beauty Prize at the Winter Garden Theatre.

+In March 1924, whilst travelling to the south of France on a short holiday with the actor and comedian Leslie Henson, Thatcher was a passenger on a Riviera Express train that derailed four miles outside of Lyon, killing three.
+She was trapped under the wreckage for almost an hour before being rescued, but suffered only minor bruising.
+The sleeping berth directly above her had been empty at the time of the crash and acted as a canopy when the carriages collided, protecting her from more serious injury.

 In August 1926, she appeared in Thy Name Is Woman at the Q Theatre.
 It marked her graduation from musical comedy to serious acting.

 She continued her London stage work, performing with June Clyde in Lucky Break.
 Premiering at the Strand Theatre in September 1934, the theatrical presentation was a production of Leslie Henson.
 In 1937, Thatcher went to America in Full House.
 The previous season, she was paired with Ivor Novello in the English rendition.
 Jack Buchanan, Austin Trevor and Coral Browne teamed with Thatcher in Canaries Sometimes Sing (1947).
 Produced by Firth Shephard, the theatrical presentation opened in Blackpool and moved to London a month later.
 Thatcher participated in a Salute To Ivor Novello at the London Coliseum in September 1951.
 The production raised funds to run his old home, Redroofs.
 It had been purchased by the Actors' Benevolent Fund.